Does Kratom Interact With Ondansetron (Zofran)?

-When it comes to metabolic inhibition, if you only plan to take ondansetron once, then concomitant use with kratom will likely not result in significant risk.
-If you must use ondansetron daily, this will increase the risk factor considerably.
+Regarding metabolic inhibition, if you only plan to take ondansetron once, concomitant use with kratom will likely not result in significant risk.
+If you must use ondansetron daily, however, this will increase the risk factor considerably.

-In order to stay safe, it’s best to avoid this combination or talk to your doctor first.
-Since ondansetron is used mainly when the patient is undergoing severe nausea, and other negative symptoms, abstaining from kratom should not be difficult.
+To stay safe, it’s best to avoid this combination or talk to your doctor first.
+Since ondansetron is used mainly when the patient is undergoing severe nausea and other negative symptoms, abstaining from kratom should not be difficult.

 There are several types of antiemetics.

-Ondansetron is a serotonin 5-HT3 receptor antagonist and functions by blocking serotonin receptors in the central nervous system and the gastrointestinal tract.
+Ondansetron is a serotonin 5-HT3 receptor antagonist that blocks serotonin receptors in the central nervous system and the gastrointestinal tract.
 This inhibits the action of serotonin — a natural substance that has a role in causing nausea and vomiting.
-It is available by tables, film, oral solution, and injection into a muscle or vein.
+It is available by tables, film, oral solution, and injection into a muscle or vein .

 |Risk of Interaction||Moderate|

 The FDA has approved ondansetron for the following indications: